 About Me

 I go by Mel·lif·lu·ous, a name that mirrors my sound: smooth, layered, and resonant.
-I’m a violinist, vocalist, and experimental composer who crafts evocative soundscapes using loops, voice, and violin — often transforming them into synth textures with tools like Push 3 and the microcosm (for all you tech heads).
+I’m a violinist, vocalist, and experimental composer who crafts soundscapes using loops, voice, and violin — often transforming them into synth textures with tools like Push 3 and the microcosm (for all you tech heads).

 My roots are in classical music, but I’m driven by curiosity.
 I blur the lines between genres, drawing from ambient, electronic, pop, and experimental traditions to build immersive sonic worlds.
 My performances are more than just music — they’re experiences that explore solitude, memory, and connection.
 I create from instinct, intuition, and a desire to connect with people beyond words.